 I made sure not to get them too early since I live in a climate that can be really cold out.
 When chicks only have their down, they need a heat lamp to keep warm.

 It's also important to have them in a pen or area without corners.
 Chicks can become trapped in corners and trampled by the other birds.
-They'll need the heat lamp until their feathers come in, usually about 2 to 3 weeks.
+They'll need the heat lamp until their feathers come in, usually about two to three weeks.

 We do not use heat lamps with our full-grown chickens…they go just fine all year long, even in winter, without any supplemental heat.